 During a furnace tune-up, the components that your HVAC technician should clean include:

 - The flame sensor.
 When your furnace’s flame sensor collects too much soot, it can prevent your furnace from turning on.
 Your technician can help you avoid this by cleaning the flame sensor during your furnace tune-up.

 - The plenums.
 Your system has two plenums that typically look like metal boxes connected directly to your furnace.
 The plenums help provide your system with air and move the air into your living spaces.
-Your HVAC technician should inspect your system’s plenums for mold, insulation and other debris and vacuum as necessary.
+Your HVAC technician should inspect your system’s plenums for mold, insulation, and other debris.
+They should be cleaned periodically.